 Welcome to today’s Photo of the Day!
-Patented in 1862 by Austin H. Freeman, around 2,000 of these .44 caliber, 6-shot revolvers were produced by Hoard’s Armory in Watertown, during 1863-1864.
+Patented in 1862 by Austin H. Freeman, around 2,000 of these .44 caliber, 6-shot revolvers were produced by Hoard’s Armory in Watertown, New York during 1863-1864.
 Though none were officially purchased by the U.S. government, examples likely saw use in the Civil War through state contracts and private purchases.

 The Freeman’s distinguishing feature was its innovative cylinder removal system – a sliding latch on the right side allowed the entire cylinder and axis pin assembly to quickly slide out as one unit from the frame.
 Otherwise, it conformed to a typical “Army” revolver pattern with a 7.5″ barrel, single-action mechanism, and general design resembling a combination of Remington and Starr revolvers of the era.